Open-EO/openeo-python-client/docs/basics.rst

 Note how we specify a the region of interest, a time range and a set of bands to load.

+You can find out more about how to use time rages, regions of interest and bands in the section:
+:ref:`data-reduction-section` of chapter :ref:`data_access_chapter`.

 .. note::
     By filtering as early as possible (directly in :py:meth:`~openeo.rest.connection.Connection.load_collection` in this case), we make sure the back-end only loads the data we are interested in